tooevangelist/flexible-jekyll/_posts/2021-01-01-devrel-events-developer-relations-community-meetups.markdown

 layout: post
 title: How to add your own devrel meetup to this list
 date: 2021-01-01 10:00:00 +0000 # Date and time for your event
 description: Edit a copy of this markdown file with your event details make a pull request to Master.
-Here's <a href="https://github.com/tooevangelist/tooevangelist.github.io/blob/master/README.md">Readme.md file</a> with more details.</br> Click on to see how an event ad may look like # Post description
+Or see the Readme.md file for more details.</br> Click on to see how an event ad may look like # Post description
 img: github-repo-750.png # Cover image.
 750x500 px works best
 tags: [DevRel, Meetups, Online, Howto] #Tags help site visitors find events.
 Add an own tag i.e. DevrelFolks and a city, if you feel like it
 ---